firefox-devtools/profiler/docs-developer/upgrading-profiles.md

  2. [profiler.firefox.com] needs to be updated to be able to deal with that new format, and an upgrader from the current format to the new format needs to be added to it.
  3. *After* the [profiler.firefox.com] update is rolled out, the actual Firefox change can land.

 We'll see how this works out.
 It might be annoying for users who have updated their Firefox Nightly but not opened up [profiler.firefox.com] between (2) and (3), and then try to load a new profile into an old version of [profiler.firefox.com] from their service worker cache.
-They're just one page refresh away from success, though.
+They're only one page refresh away from success, though.

 If this turns out to be too hard to deal with, we might need to go with a semver approach and hope that most profile changes are non-breaking.
 Time will tell.